What is APX?

 When are APX fees taken from my account and are they done on individual transactions?

-Fees are normally taken out 2 to 3 days after the deposit.
+Fees are normally taken out the same day as your deposit posts but done in separate transactions for ease of reconciliation.
 The fees are withdrawn in total for one day’s transaction.

 Will fees be taken from the Trust account?